Source code for sparkle.structures.performance_dataframe

 [docs] def marginal_contribution( self: PerformanceDataFrame, objective: str | SparkleObjective = None, sort: bool = False) -> list[float]: """Return the marginal contribution of the solvers on the instances.
 Args: objective: The objective for which we calculate the marginal contribution. sort: Whether to sort the results afterwards Returns: The marginal contribution of each solver. """ output = [] objective = self.verify_objective(objective) if isinstance(objective, str): objective = resolve_objective(objective) best_performance = self.best_performance(objective=objective) for solver in self.solvers: # By calculating the best performance excluding this Solver, # we can determine its relative impact on the portfolio. missing_solver_best = self.best_performance( exclude_solvers=[solver], objective=objective) # Now we need to see how much the portfolio's best performance # decreases without this solver. marginal_contribution = missing_solver_best / best_performance if missing_solver_best == best_performance: # No change, no contribution marginal_contribution = 0.0 output.append((solver, marginal_contribution, missing_solver_best)) if sort: output.sort(key=lambda x: x[1], reverse=objective.minimise) return output

-[docs] def to_autofolio(self: PerformanceDataFrame, objective: SparkleObjective = None, target: Path = None) -> Path: """Port the data to a format acceptable for AutoFolio.""" if (objective is None and self.multi_objective or self.n_runs > 1): print(f"ERROR: Currently no porting available for {self.csv_filepath} " "to Autofolio due to multi objective or number of runs.") return autofolio_df = self.dataframe.copy() if objective is not None: autofolio_df = autofolio_df.loc[objective.name] autofolio_df.index = autofolio_df.index.droplevel("Run") else: autofolio_df.index = autofolio_df.index.droplevel(["Objective", "Run"]) if target is None: path = self.csv_filepath.parent / f"autofolio_{self.csv_filepath.name}" else: path = target / f"autofolio_{self.csv_filepath.name}" autofolio_df.to_csv(path) return path
+[docs] def to_autofolio(self: PerformanceDataFrame, objective: SparkleObjective = None, target: Path = None) -> Path: """Port the data to a format acceptable for AutoFolio.""" if (objective is None and self.multi_objective or self.num_runs > 1): print(f"ERROR: Currently no porting available for {self.csv_filepath} " "to Autofolio due to multi objective or number of runs.") return autofolio_df = super().copy() # Drop Seed/Configuration, then drop the level autofolio_df = autofolio_df.drop([PerformanceDataFrame.column_seed, PerformanceDataFrame.column_configuration], axis=1, level=1).droplevel(level=1, axis=1) if objective is not None: autofolio_df = autofolio_df.loc[objective.name] autofolio_df.index = autofolio_df.index.droplevel("Run") else: autofolio_df.index = autofolio_df.index.droplevel(["Objective", "Run"]) if target is None: path = self.csv_filepath.parent / f"autofolio_{self.csv_filepath.name}" else: path = target / f"autofolio_{self.csv_filepath.name}" autofolio_df.to_csv(path) return path